• Skip to primary navigation

 Enjoy!

-If you try these, let me know how they turn out for you!
+Try these Super Bowl snacks and let me know how they turn out for you!
 Let me know if you have other great recipes that can be modified for healthy options too.

 Shopping list for approximately 10 people: